cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 If you have problems setting up SAML SSO, see our [troubleshooting tips](#troubleshoot-your-saml-sso-configuration).

+## Enforce SAML SSO

+SAML SSO enforcement reqiures organization users to sign in to Cobalt only through SAML SSO.
+This affects the following users:

+{{% owner-member-team-member %}}

+If SAML SSO enforcement is off, users can also sign in with their email and password—in addition to SAML SSO.

+To enforce SAML SSO for your organization:

+1. Navigate to **Settings** > **Security**.
+1. Under **SAML Single Sign-on (SSO)**, turn on the **Enforce SAML** toggle.
+1. Test the connection.

 ## Configuration Instructions for Specific Identity Providers

 **You can configure SAML SSO with your preferred identity provider**.
 Here are instructions for some popular IdPs: